The teaching profession

 • Conduct a review of Initial Teacher Education and Continuing Professional Development to ascertain their relevance to the demands of the new curriculum.

 Teaching assistants and support staff have a critical part to play in making schools organisers of experience beyond the school boundaries.
-We will develop this as part of a more attractive and formalised role for teaching assistants who currently do not have a clear career pathway.
+We would develop this as part of a more attractive and formalised role for teaching assistants who currently do not have a clear career pathway.

 View other Education policies